francismeynard/lambda-multipart-parser/README.md

 console.log(result.files);
 ```

+**Important**
+Please make sure to enable the "Use Lambda Proxy integration" in API Gateway method Integration request.

+If decided not to enable it for some reason, make sure to pass the required Lambda event parameters in Integration Request -> Mapping Templates section, such as body, headers and isBase64Encoded flag.

-Sample Lambda implemetation with Cloudformation can be found in http://francismeynard.github.io/aws-upload-document-service.
+Sample Lambda and API Gateway implementation with Cloudformation can be found in [here](http://francismeynard.github.io/aws-upload-document-service).

 ## Test
 ```